Some of my quilts have interesting names. “Square Log Cabin Baby Quilt” isn’t the most interesting, but it’s still a nice quilt.

 The binding is in a matching colour and done by machine.

-The start of the spiral was a bit wonky.
-I should have gone with a shallower curve to get out to the spiral.
-It only matters if you’re up close.
+The start of this spiral was a bit wonky.
+I should have gone with a shallower curve to get out to the spiral, but it only matters if you’re up close.

 The back is flannel, so it’s nice and soft.
 When I was almost done quilting, I noticed that there were a couple tucks in the backing fabric.
 It is less noticeable in flannel, especially with the dense quilting.
 Since this is a baby gift, I was not going to rip it out.
 This won’t win any competitions, but it’s great for cuddling a baby or laying on the floor.